eggheads/eggdrop/test-rs/ARCHITECTURE.md

 - `with_modules(list)` — override the list of modules to load
 - `with_isupport(lines)` — customize the 005 (ISUPPORT) response
 - `with_ircd(bool)` — enable/disable fake IRCd (DNS hooks, connect interception; default true)
+- `with_channels(list)` — add `channel add` directives to the config

+### Tcl eval server

+Tests that need to execute Tcl commands at runtime (e.g. `channel set`, `newchanban`, `isbansticky`) use a socket-based eval server embedded in `eggdrop.conf.j2`.
+This is necessary because `Tcl_Eval()` is not thread-safe — eggdrop's main loop runs on a background thread, and the test runs on the main thread.

+The config template conditionally adds a `listen <port> script` handler that accepts TCP connections on localhost, reads one Tcl command per line, evaluates it via `catch {uplevel #0 $text}`, and responds with `<code> <result>\n`.
+Code 0 means success; any other code is a Tcl error.

+`EggtestBuilder::spawn()` picks a free TCP port, passes it to the template as `tcl_eval_port`, and after eggdrop starts, connects a `TcpStream` to the eval server.
+The `Eggtest::tcl(script)` method writes a line, reads the response, and panics on Tcl errors.

+The reverse DNS hook (`rust_dns_hostbyip`) must call `call_hostbyip()` for the eval server's localhost connection — without it, eggdrop waits for DNS resolution and drops the connection.

+### Channel join helper

+`IRCd::join_chan()` replays the full post-JOIN server sequence that eggdrop expects when joining a channel with WHOX enabled:

+1. Expects `JOIN #chan` from eggdrop
+2. Sends JOIN echo, 353 NAMES, 366 end-of-NAMES
+3. Expects `MODE #chan +b`, sends 367 ban entries + 368 end
+4. Expects `MODE #chan +e`, sends 349 end
+5. Expects `MODE #chan +I`, sends 347 end
+6. Expects `MODE #chan`, sends 324 (modes) + 329 (creation time)
+7. Expects `WHO #chan c%chnufat,222`, sends 354 WHOX entries + 315 end

+Parameters include the bot's nick/user/host, a list of `ChannelMember` structs (nick, user, host, WHO flags, account), and a list of ban strings for the 367 replies.

 ### Running tests